 • Ibuprofen.

-It has been proven that the effectiveness of Ciprofloxacin increases and intensifieswith a combination of other antibacterial medicines, but in some cases, additional treatment is prescribed as relief of pain symptoms, as well as elimination of side effects.
+It has been proven that the effectiveness of Ciprofloxacin increases and intensifies with a combination of other antibacterial medicines, but in some cases additional treatment is prescribed as a relief of pain symptoms, as well as the elimination of side effects.

 Compatibility of Ciprofloxacin and Doxycycline

-Both drugs are antibiotics, but Doxycycline belongs to the group tetracyclines, that is, it has a completely different chemical composition.
-These groups of antibacterial drugs do not have any contraindications for combination.
+Both drugs are antibiotics, but Doxycycline belongs to the group tetracyclines, that is, he has a completely different chemical composition.
+These groups of antibacterial drugs have no contraindications for combination.

-Due to the combination of Doxycycline and Ciprofloxacin, there is amplifyingthe effect of antibacterial action, the resistance to other antibiotics decreases.
+Due to the combination of doxycycline and ciprofloxacin, there is amplifying effect of antibacterial action, resistance to other antibiotics decreases.

-Ciprofloxacin is a drug with a unique chemical formula, which means there is no cross-resistance with drugs of a different antibacterial series.
-It works well with Doxycycline.
+Ciprofloxacin is a drug with a unique chemical formula, which means the absence of cross-resistance with drugs of another antibacterial series.
+It goes well with doxycycline.

-The components of both drugs do not block or reduce the pharmacological actions of each other, but only complement (synergy).
+The components of both drugs do not block or reduce pharmacological actions each other, but only complement (synergy).

-Doxycycline itself is a very strong and toxic drug, therefore, its simultaneous administration with Ciprofloxacin is a case exceptionsrather than rules.
+Doxycycline itself is a very strong and toxic drug, so its simultaneous administration with Ciprofloxacin is a case exceptions, not the rules.
 This combination is prescribed for the following pathologies:

 • acute inflammatory pelvic disease among women;